What Is Title I ?

 Reading: A structured literacy approach is used.
 Phonological awareness is emphasized and strategies for fluency are practiced.
 Activities are selected to build and strengthen vocabulary.
-Essential reading comprehension strategies are identified and practiced using a variety of guided reading texts.
+Essential reading comprehension strategies are identified and practiced using a variety of guided reading texts, activities and games.

-Math: Students will receive focused math instruction using the Bridges Intervention curriculum.
-All students can make sense of mathematics - some students just need more time, more opportunities and more support than others.
-Our approach emphasizes problem solving, the use of faithful visual models and a focus on developing fluency.
-Bridges provides targeted instruction and assessment for essential mathematics skills and concepts.
-A strengths-based approach builds on each student’s abilities—starting with manipulatives, then moving to two-dimensional representations and mental images.
+Math: Students will review math skills using the Bridges Intervention curriculum.
+All students can make sense of math - some students just need more time, more opportunities and more support than others.
+We emphasize problem solving, the use of visual models and manipulatives, and a focus on developing fluency.
+Games and activities are used to practice math in a fun, low-risk environment.